Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 La Cosecha Cafe & Bakery

-La Cosecha is a beautiful cafe, located right on the Plaza de Ponchos, is the perfect place to start your day or take a break from shopping in the market.
-The cafe is delicious and they serve a lot of options, and the pastries and sandwiches are great.
+La Cosecha is a beautiful cafe located right on the Plaza de Ponchos.
+It is the perfect place to start your day or take a break from shopping in the market, and it’s one of my favorite cafes in all of Ecuador.
+The coffee is delicious and they serve a lot of options including iced coffee, and the pastries and sandwiches are great.

 Parceros